NickKalas/Lead-Gen-From-Google-Maps/README.md

 When you submit a search query like "Pizza, London" the program handles everything in four quick steps:

-    **Scrapes**: It launches an automated browser to bypass cookie consent popups and scroll through local listings.
+    *Scrapes: It launches an automated browser to bypass cookie consent popups and scroll through local listings.

-    **Extracts**: It clicks each business card to gather its name, address, phone number, website, and review scores.
+    *Extracts: It clicks each business card to gather its name, address, phone number, website, and review scores.

-    **Stores**: It instantly saves this information into a local database.db file to prevent data loss.
+    *Stores: It instantly saves this information into a local database.db file to prevent data loss.

-    **Displays**: It loads the data onto an interactive Streamlit dashboard for effortless profile browsing.
+    *Displays: It loads the data onto an interactive Streamlit dashboard for effortless profile browsing.

 ## Table of contents
 - [Installation](#installation)